 Durango, Colorado Boasts an Average 320 Days of Sunshine Per Year

-Among the ponderosa and lodgepole pine trees, at the southwestern tip of the San Juan National Forest, lies our Colorado base camp.
+Among the ponderosa and lodgepole pine trees lies our summer Colorado base camp.
 This area is shaded, dry, and usually not too warm or too cold in the spring, summer, and fall.
 At an elevation of around 7,000 feet, crisp mountain air greets our students and guides every morning, with cool evening breezes helping to refresh and facilitate sleep at the end of the day.

 As the seasons shift from fall to winter, base camp migrates from the high country of Colorado to the Canyonlands area of southeastern Utah.
-This high-desert habitat is arid and mild from November through March, with average high temps ranging from 41-61° F and average lows from 20-32° F. Unlike its snowier Colorado counterpart, our Utah base camp receives an average annual snowfall of 0.5 to 4.5 inches.
+This high-desert habitat is arid and mild from November through March, with average high temps ranging from 42-67° F and average lows from 22-41° F. Unlike its snowier Colorado counterpart, snow accumulation at our Utah base camp typically does not exceed 4 inches.